 Roast for 15 minutes and turn the slices with a spatula.
 Roast sweet potatoes for an additional 15 minutes or until the slices are nicely caramelized at the edges and nicely browned overall.
 Serve with any leftover sauces in the fridge or ketchup and mayonnaise.

 A typical person may be consigned to eating junk food as the victim of an unpacked kitchen, but not you!
-A healthy and quick meal at home is possible for a vegetarian on moving day, and don’t forget to stay hydrated!
+A healthy and quick meal at home is possible for a vegetarian on your moving day, and don’t forget to stay hydrated!